saidake/simi/docs/Algorithms.md

 ```
 #### Time and Space Complexity
 * Time Complexity: $O(n^2)$
+    * Count the occurrences of `0` and `1` in the board

+        The `n` iterations execute in $O(n)$ time.
+    * Ensure each row is either identical to or completely different from the first row.

+        Sine the lengths of rows and columns are the same, the two loops result in a time complexity of $O(n^2)$.

+    * Determine the minimum swaps needed for both rows and columns.

+        Both the row and colum checks have a time complexity of $O(n)$.

+    Therefore, the total time complexity is $O(n^2)$.

 * Space Complexity: $O(n)$
     * `firstRow` and `firstCol` require $O(n)$ space where `n` is the length of `board`.